vueuse/vueuse/packages/core/useShare/index.md

 ### Passing a source ref

-You can pass a `ref` to it, changes from of the source ref will be reflected to your sharing options.
+You can pass a `reactive` to it, changes from of the source reactive will be reflected to your sharing options.

 ```js {7}
 import { reactive } from 'vue'